Tire Sidewall Damage: How Much Damage Is Too Much?

 Sometimes, the cut/gash/tear could slice deeply into the tire sidewall.
 The tire is no longer good if this laceration reaches or passes the metal wires.

-You’ll need a new tire.
+You’ll need a fresh tire.

 Puncture